72 Hour Clause: Everything You Need to Know

 Effectively, the potential buyer cannot purchase the home because of the existence of the suspensive condition.
 This can be extremely frustrating for the seller, especially if the cash buyer finds another property and the original buyer fails to acquire their loan, meaning the seller lost out on two potential sales.
 Adding a 72-hour clause to a contract can help reduce the seller's risk of missing out on beneficial offers for their property.

 If you need help understanding the 72-hour clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.